 We actually knew each other way back in high school but never dated or anything like that.
 Jim dated a girl that lived across the street from the house I moved into, so he was like the second person I met when I moved to Santa Barbara at sixteen.
 We ran into each other at a softball party that he crashed.
 That was a team that I was playing on.
 We started dating two days later.

 He was in the process of building his boat and finishing his boat.
 This was in August of 1984, and then, three to four weeks later, he put it in the water.
 Then there was the acquisition of traps, and he didn’t have a lot of money.
-This is 36 years ago.
+This was 36 years ago.

 So he had really funky traps.
 He had to get those all ready together, just like any other young guy getting started in the industry.
 So, I’m just sitting back thinking, Well, this is interesting.
 My father had sailboats, so I was familiar with the harbor, the sailing, and all of that jazz, but not the fishing industry.
-His job started within months of us starting to date, so I had nothing to compare to because we both started from square one.
-We were building a relationship while he was building a career, and I think that had some advantages.
+His job started within months of us starting to date, so I had nothing to compare it to because we both started from square one.
+We were building a relationship while he was building a career, which I think had some advantages.

 In what ways?

 I was just finishing all of my paralegal education at UCSB at night while working during the day for a law firm.
-So, I was completing my education at the same time he’s starting a new job.
+So, I was completing my education at the same time he was starting a new job.
 I had a nine-to-five job working, plus homework and going to school at night.
 He had a job where he’s gone two or three days and then came home to figure out what he needs to do just for a day, and then go back out for two or three days at a time.
 So, we kind of had that schedule already started.
 When I figured that we were actually staying together, as time went by, it would be okay.
 That somehow this would work.

 In what ways did you know your relationship would work?